 We share a common mission to promote transparency in government.
-American Oversight looks forward to working with your office on this request.
+American Oversight looks forward to working with the Texas Department of Health and Human Services on this request.
 If you do not understand any part of this request, have any questions, or foresee any problems in fully releasing the requested records, please contact Emma Lewis at records@americanoversight.org or 202.919.6303.
 Also, if American Oversight's request for a fee waiver is not granted in full, please contact us immediately upon making such a determination.